-At its 2023M meeting, the Accreditation Review Commission on Education for the Physician Assistant, Inc. (ARC-PA) placed the Lincoln Memorial University-Knoxville Physician Assistant Program sponsored by Lincoln Memorial University on Accreditation-Probation status until its next review in 2025M.
+The Accreditation Review Commission on Education for the Physician Assistant, Inc. (ARC-PA) has granted Accreditation-Continued status to the Lincoln Memorial University-Knoxville Physician Assistant Program sponsored by Lincoln Memorial University.
+Accreditation-Continued is an accreditation status granted when a currently accredited program is in compliance with the ARC-PA Standards.